Keats/validator/README.md

 Any error on the struct level validation will appear in the key `__all__` of the hashmap of errors.

-## Message and code
+## `message`, `code`, and `sensitive`

-Each validator can take 2 optional arguments in addition to their own arguments:
+Each validator can take 3 optional arguments in addition to their own arguments:

 - `message`: a message to go with the error, for example if you want to do i18n
 - `code`: each validator has a default error code (for example the `regex` validator code is `regex`) but it can be overriden if necessary, mainly needed for the `custom` validator
+- `sensitive`: when set to `true`, the field value will be omitted from validation errors, and can be used for fields with sensitive data such as passwords

 Note that these arguments can't be applied to nested validation calls with `#[validate]`.